Code-for-All/civicpatterns.org/patterns/dont-build-a-destination.md

 ---
 layout: pattern
-title: Dont Build A Destination
+title: "Don't Build A Destination"
 tagline: People want to solve a problem and go elsewhere.
 Don't expect people to to live in your site.
 category: Community
 stub: true